lse-my472/lse-my472.github.io/index.md

 #### Take-home exam
 - Link to GitHub Classroom available via Moodle on ...
-- Deadline on Friday, 13 January, 2pm
+- Deadline on Monday, 16 January, 2pm